This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 A shoulder arthroscopy

 is a procedure to look inside your shoulder with an arthroscope.
 An arthroscope is a thin tube with a light and camera on the end.
-During a shoulder arthroscopy your healthcare provider may fix problems in your joint.
+During a shoulder arthroscopy, your healthcare provider may fix problems in your joint.
 Problems may include a torn rotator cuff, swollen tissue, or bone spurs.

 How to prepare for a shoulder arthroscopy:

 - Your healthcare provider may tell you not to eat or drink anything after midnight on the day of your procedure.
-He will tell you what medicines to take or not take on the day of your procedure.
+He or she will tell you what medicines to take or not take on the day of your procedure.
 You may be given an antibiotic through your IV to help prevent a bacterial infection.